pascallaliberte/pascallaliberte.me/index.md

 * Most times when we hit an either/or mindset, there's usually a third way.
 * We're complicated people, and we're full of paradoxes.
 Learning to [bridge those paradoxes helps us be better with others][bridgeparadoxes].
 * There's a way to [achieve multiple things at once][godeepineverything], so long as you ruthlessly put things in the right order.
 That way, the first thing will feed into the second one and into the third, and all the way down, letting you achieve them all.
 * To-do lists are only a little helpful, because they're usually written as wish-for lists.
-I found that [writing will-have-done lists][willhavedone] to be the most helpful kind of list to write.
+I found that [writing have-done lists][havedone] to be the most helpful kind of list to write.
 {: .home-beliefs }

 </div>